Morgan County, Kentucky: History

 Morgan County was formed on December 7, 1822, from portions of Bath County and Floyd County.
 It was named for Daniel Morgan, a distinguished general in the American Revolutionary War.

-During the Civil War, Morgan County was almost solidly pro-confederate, donating dozens of men to the 5th KY Infantry (CSA).
+The first white settler in the county was Daniel Williams, a traveling preacher from Virginia who built the first permanent home in the vicinity several miles south of present-day West Liberty.
+Williams had also previously served in the American Revolution in the Kentucky Militia.